Shipping Forecast: Literature

+Moderate Becoming Good Later (Summersdale: ISBN 978-1800076105) is a 2023 book by siblings Toby and Katie Carr, describing Toby's kayaking trip around the shipping areas; Katie completed the book, from Toby's notes, after his death.

+In Carol Ann Duffy's poem Prayer, the final line is "Darkness outside.
+Inside, the radio's prayer - Rockall.
+Malin.
+Dogger.
+Finisterre."

+In Amelia Ellis' 2008 novel The Fourth Aspect, the protagonist is overcome by an emotional reaction when by chance listening to the shipping forecast on a road trip from London to the Scottish Highlands, leading her to the realization that "Sometimes we hold on to things or people for reasons that have nothing to do with them at all."

 Art

 For his project The Shipping Forecast – an Artist's Journey, which began in 2015, the Troon-based artist Ian Rawnsley plans to travel by sea through each of the sea areas and create a painting inspired by each, to raise funds for Macmillan Cancer Support.

 Bedtime story

 In March 2017, Peter Jefferson recorded a reinvented version of the Shipping Forecast as "a bedtime story for grown-ups".